psenger/multivalue-map/README.md

 ### Collection

-Abstract class `Collection` must be implemented to be passed as the `option.valueType` in the MulitValueMap class constructor.
+Abstract class `Collection` must be implemented to be passed as the `option.valueType` in the MultiValueMap class constructor.
 This abstract class defines the behavior of the values stored in the MultiValueMap.
 When constructed, the `creator` parameter, a JavaScript Class,  will be called with the `new` operator and stored in a private variable, a reference variable, called `this._proxyObject`